-- 1. Leave the sewer hose connected to the outlet pipe.
-Ensure that it is routed to the dump station inlet. - Attach a garden hose to the black hose connector in the outside utility center or on the off-door side of your RV.
-DO NOT use your fresh water hose. - 3.
-Be sure the black tank gate valve is in the OPEN position. - 4.
-Open the water supply to full pressure to flush the tank. - 5.
-When the water runs clear from the sewer hose, shut OFF the water supply and disconnect the garden hose from the water source. - 6.
+- 1. Leave the Sewer Hose connected to the Outlet Pipe.
+CHECK that it is routed to the dump station inlet. - 2.
+CONNECT a garden hose to the Black Tank Flusher Inlet.
+DO NOT use your fresh (potable) water hose. - 3.
+OPEN the Black Tank Gate Valve. - 4.
+OPEN the water supply to full pressure to flush tank. - 5.
+When the water runs clear from the sewer hose, SHUT OFF the water supply, then - DISCONNECT the garden hose from the water source. - 6.
 DO NOT disconnect the hose from flush inlet UNTIL all water has drained from the system.